cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/migrate-lb-tunnel.md

 ## Migrate the Load Balancer configuration

 You can now begin migrating your Load Balancer deployment to use the new Named Tunnel.
-Open the Load Balancer panel and open the Origin Pool for the Load Balancer.
-Add a new origin to the list.
+Create a new Origin Pool in the Load Balancer.Add a new origin to the list.

 In the origin address field, input the ID of the tunnel followed by `cfargotunnel.com`.
 In this example, the origin address value would be `6b9b8f72-b655-46fb-b008-a45366e26b48.cfargotunnel.com`.

 ![Create LB](../static/secure-origin-connections/migrate-lb-tunnel/drain-classic-tunnel.png)

 Wait 1 minute while the new origin is recognized as healthy by Cloudflare Load Balancer.
-Once healthy, you can begin to remove the Legacy Argo Tunnel origins from the Load Balancer.
+Once healthy, you can begin to disable the Legacy Argo Tunnel origins from the legacy Load Balancer pool.